teklitgereziher/DesignPatternsAndPrinciples/README.md

 - Provide public static method that returns a reference to the Singleton instance
   - That is provide a single point of access to the Singleton instance
 - Make sure the Singleton instance is thread safe

+2. **Factory Method Pattern**
+The Factory Method pattern focuses on creating a single type of object instead of a family.

+3. **Abstract Factory Pattern**
+The Abstract Factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The Abstract Factory pattern is used to abstract the creation of a family of objects.
+It usually implies the creation of multiple object types within that family.
+A family is a group of related or dependent objects (classes).
+We use factories to create complex objects that can’t be assembled automatically by a dependency injection library.
+Abstract factory allows you to add or remove families of objects produced together without impacting the consumers (all actors communicate through abstractions).

 ### Behavioral Pattern
 Behavioral patterns are concerned with the interaction between objects and how they communicate with each other.
 It helps to define the way of communication between objects in a flexible and reusable way.